majek/puka/docs/puka.rst

    Cause the event loop to break on next iteration.

-Ticket interface
+Primise interface
 ++++++++++++++++

-Functions below return a `ticket`.
+Functions below return a `primise`.
 It's a small number, that identifies an asynchronous request.
-You can wait for a `ticket` to be done and receive a `response` for it.
+You can wait for a `primise` to be done and receive a `response` for it.

 Connection handling methods: